Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 your pet alive.
 If you find that the enemy team is focusing your pet, try to

-get away and re-summon it or have your healer keep it alive.
+get away and re-summon it or cast

-Dark Pact is a 1 minute cooldown that sacrifices 20% of your
+Dark Pact is a 1-minute cooldown that sacrifices 20% of your

 health to give you a massive shield.
 This can be used while in CC and should